derekschubert/Guitar/README.md

 * Profile page to see view your given data (& share presets w/ friends in the near-future)
 * Settings page for advanced settings & theme customization
 * Shareable presets & tunings
-* Songs!
+* Chord Book
-  * Share chords, tunings, etc
+  * Save chords into an arrangeable chord book
   * Easily organize & create song ideas (built for quick 2-8 bar phrases, not a full songwriter like Guitar Pro and the sorts!)